microsoft/WSL/README.md

 - **console** – The submission should be directed to the [console issue tracker](https://github.com/microsoft/console/issues)

+- **wsl2** - The issue relates specifically to WSL 2.

+- **fixed-in-wsl2** - The issue could be resolved by switching the distro to use the WSL 2 architecture.

 Additional tags may be used to denote specific types of issues.

 ## Closing: